wschreyer/PENTrack/README.md

 ### Merging output files into ROOT trees

-merge_all.c: A [ROOT](http://root.cern.ch) script that writes all out-files (or those, whose filenames match some pattern) into a single ROOT file containing trees for each log- and particle-type.
+merge_all.c: A [ROOT](http://root.cern.ch) script that writes all out-files (or those, whose filenames match some pattern) into a single ROOT file containing trees for each log- and particle-type. merge.py: Python script merging all files given as parameters into a ROOT tree, similar to merge_all.c.

 ### preRunCheck.sh